Systematic Alien Verification for Entitlements: Data not returned to the customer agency

-Based on a Memorandum of Agreement (MOA) between the DHS and the U.S. Department of State, passport numbers are not included in the information returned to customer agencies using SAVE.
-However, the data is available to Status Verifiers when using the PCQS during the first Additional Verification stage and while doing the final verification based on Document G-845.
+Based on a Memorandum of Agreement (MOA) between the DHS and the US Department of State in 2011, passport numbers were not included in the information returned to customer agencies using SAVE.
+However, the data is available to status verifiers when using the PCQS during the first Additional Verification stage and while doing the final verification based on Document G-845.